opis-colibri/core/1.x/routing/routes.md

 ##### Inline regex constraints

 There are two types of inline regex constraints: anonymous constraints and named constraints.
-Named constraints are just a convenient way of defining constraints for route parameters, without using the `where` method.
+Named constraints are just a convenient way of defining constraints for route parameters without using the `where` method.

 ```php